-Visa Inc. (V), the world’s largest electronic payments network, is teaming up with phonemaker Samsung Electronics Co.
+Visa Inc. (V:US), the world’s largest electronic payments network, is teaming up with phonemaker Samsung Electronics Co.
 (005930) to provide a financial program to enable mobile handsets to be used like a credit or debit card.

 Visa’s PayWave application will be a standard feature on Samsung devices equipped with near-field-communication technology, which allows customers to pay for goods or services by tapping their phones on a reader, the companies said in a statement today at the Mobile World Congress in Barcelona.
 The partners will also cooperate on technology for banks to download account information securely to Samsung phones for the payments.

-Phone companies and financial institutions such as Foster City, California-based Visa and Purchase, New York-based MasterCard Inc. (MA) are promoting NFC applications for use in so- called mobile wallets by encouraging the more than 70,000 people attending the industry congress this week to pay for coffee and badge into events with handsets carrying the feature.
+Phone companies and financial institutions such as Foster City, California-based Visa and Purchase, New York-based MasterCard Inc. (MA:US) are promoting NFC applications for use in so- called mobile wallets by encouraging the more than 70,000 people attending the industry congress this week to pay for coffee and badge into events with handsets carrying the feature.